 This 4th grade common core math standard ensures your child can:

-Classify shapes by their characteristics
+• Classify shapes by their angles, sides, and lines.

 The goal of Common Core is to establish a set of uniform math standards.
 Forty-two states currently follow 4th grade math common core standards.
 However, these eight states do not teach by these standards: Texas, Virginia, Nebraska, Alaska, South Carolina, Arizona, Oklahoma, and Indiana.
 Many of those states follow their own 4th grade math standards.